Skip to Content

 Early in your pregnancy, think about whether you want to bank your

-baby's umbilical cord blood for possible future use.
+baby's umbilical cord blood.
 Sometime during your

 pregnancy, you may get information about cord blood banking from at least one